migies12/Ninja-App/README.md

 # Ninja-App
-Ninja Dash is a gaming application.
+Ninja Dash is a gaming application that has 15 levels